 The Grand Tour

 Armed with a bigger budget and more freedom than they had on the BBC, the former Top Gear trio have found a new home on Amazon.
-Now in its second series, The Grand Tour has had a refresh, with segments that didn't work being dropped, and others having returned.
+Now in its third series, The Grand Tour has had a refresh, with segments that didn't work being dropped, and others having returned.
 The tent even has a home base now.
 Production values remain as high as ever, with stunning shots of cars and landscapes looking even more gorgeous in 4K HDR.

 Back for a fifth season, this drama focuses on a New York drug kingpin desperately trying to go straight.
 Naturally, it doesn't turn out to be so easy.
 The story's familiar, but the slick production and surprising twists elevate Power above the typical gangster show.
 The hip-hop soundtrack will give your system a work out and the 4K picture is excellent.

 Le Mans: Racing is Everything

 The Le Mans 24 Hours is the toughest, oldest and most elite endurance race in the world of motorsports.
 In this six-episode series, film crews get unprecedented behind-the-scenes access as they follow six of the biggest teams and their high-profile drivers.
 It's a fascinating insight into this intensely challenging race that often features accidents and fatalities.
 And of course, the actual race footage looks impressive in 4K.